gidra5/webgpu-raytracing/research/Rendering equation.md

 The light may also be partially polarized, with a fraction of purely polarized light $p$.
 The other fraction is unpolarized light, that is described by the average coherence matrix.
 We may assume that unpolarized light has absolutely no correlations, which makes $S_{1,2,3}=0$, and allows us to split the stokes vector into polarized and unpolarized parts.
 Otherwise we need 3 more values describing which fractions of each parameter belong to unpolarized matrix' parameters.
 Or we can literally track two such vectors.

 One useful basis is based on the plane of incidence, which is the plane defined by incoming propagation direction and surface normal.
 The term that is parallel to the plane is called *p-like*, and the perpendicular one is *s-like*.
 Refracted and reflected amount of polarized light from Fresnel equations are defined in terms of this basis.

-With this the radiance function $L$ is a Stokes vector, and the RTE now involves matricies instead of simple coefficients:

 ### Index of Refraction
 Any material's optical response is fundamentally described by an index of refraction (IoR), which is a complex number $\eta(x, \omega, \lambda)=n+ik$ encoding both refraction ratio $n$ and extinction coefficient $k$.
 The real and complex parts are not independent, they follow [Kramers–Kronig relations](https://en.wikipedia.org/wiki/Kramers%E2%80%93Kronig_relations), since it is the result of a physical process, which makes it a [linear response function](https://en.wikipedia.org/wiki/Linear_response_function).
 That also means we can derive imaginary part from real, and vice versa.
 The absorption coefficient used in RTE can be expressed in terms of $k$: https://en.wikipedia.org/wiki/Refractive_index#Complex_refractive_index